Ben-893/Random-Numbers-App/readme.md

 * The user will be greeted with a prompt window asking for a number.
 Enter a number and press 'ok'.

-* A  second prompt will appear and ask the user to type in a larger number than the precious one.
+* A  second prompt will appear and ask the user to type in a larger number than the previous one.
 Do that, and press 'ok'

 * The app will pick a random number between the 2 inputs, and display that number on the webpage.